 What to Report: Employees are required to report all safety concerns, events, hazards, and near-misses.
-Employees may use the Community Connector's Accident or Incident Report Forms, and or the Employee Safety Reporting Form found in Attachment C and submit to the Chief Safety Officer (CSO) or any supervisor.
-The employee may reach out to any supervisor for help in selecting the correct form.
 If the employee chooses to report the safety event verbally, then the CSO or supervisor will complete the form on behalf of the employee and make proper notes.
-In all instances, the CSO will receive the final report.
-Employees should also report to the CSO or supervisor when established policies and procedures are not working as intended so they can be improved.